 - The first day at camp is an exciting one.
 There is a lot going on but we have it handled down to a science.
 All of our staff is anxiously awaiting the buses to arrive.
 The campers come off the bus and are brought directly to their group.
 All our counselors will assist the campers with any bags they brought with them.
 As campers arrive and are with their groups, they head for lice checks and when they are cleared, the campers are then brought to their bunks where they can find their beds made and their clothes already put away.
 Our campers are given a tour of the campus and then are off to their first day activities.
 We end the first day with a campfire and some excellent camp bonding!!!!
 It’s a day that we all look forward to…

-- CAW is not a uniform camp but we do require that each camper must have 3 Red camp shirts, 3 Gold camp shirts and 2 Gold trip shirts (no name on the back).
+- CAW is not a uniform camp but we do require that each camper must have 2 Red camp shirts, 4 Gold camp shirts (2 of them with no name on the back).
 This is all outlined in the official Chen-A-Wanda camp outfitter, The Camp Spot catalog.
 There are a few ways to purchase the required gear.
 You can go on line to www.thecampspot.com to view our catalog and order the gear.
 Every year you will receive a new catalog with the required and suggested packing list or you can visit the Camp Spot showroom in Livingston, NJ.

 We usually recommend packing enough for 14 days.
 We do provide laundry service so there is no need to over pack.
 The weather always plays a role in what to pack so we suggest packing for warm, chilly and rainy days.